lucasjinreal/alfred/readme.md

 ## Updates

-- 2050-: *to be continue*
+- 2050-: *to be continue*;
+- 2019-05-10: A minor updates but **really useful** which we called **mute_tf**, do you want to disable tensorflow ignoring log? simply do this!!
+    ```python
+    from alfred.dl.tf.common import mute_tf
+    mute_tf()
+    import tensorflow as tf
+    ```
+    Then, the logging message were gone....
 - 2019-05-07: Adding some protos, now you can parsing tensorflow coco labelmap by using alfred:
-    ```
+    ```python
     from alfred.protos.labelmap_pb2 import LabelMap
     from google.protobuf import text_format